harutekku/TempleOS-Docs/Doc/CmdLineOverview.md

 Cd("~/Psalmody");   // See /Home dir in ./GuideLines.md.
 ```

-If a file is not found, .Z is added or removed and a search is done, again.
+If a file is not found, `.Z` is added or removed and a search is done, again.
 If a file is still not found, all parent directories are searched.

-You can place macros in your PersonalMenu[^2] for `Cd()` commands. `<CTRL-m>` to access your menu.
+You can place macros in your [PersonalMenu.DD](https://github.com/cia-foundation/TempleOS/blob/c26482bb6ad3f80106d28504ec5db3c6a360732c/PersonalMenu.DD) for `Cd()` commands. `<CTRL-m>` to access your menu.

 ```holyc
 Find("needle", "/Demo/*.HC.Z;*.DD.Z;")  // See File Utils in ./FileUtils.md.